 Cry “Havoc!” and let slip the dogs of war,

 That this foul deed shall smell above the earth

 Julius Caesar Act 3, scene 1, 270-275

-Fathers or not, all men are sons of ‘red earth’, born to strive, to quest, to come home and rest, to see and not to say all that he sees, trusting few with his thoughts or his deepest fears, un-throned Emperors, every one.
+Red earth of Adam, The Emperor is often lonely, born to strive, to quest, to see and not to say all that he sees, trusting few with his thoughts or his deepest fears.
+Throneless Emperors, every one.